yingrliu/yingrliu.github.io/index.md

 # About Me

 I am currently a Research Scientist in Facebook Reality Lab (FRL) - CTRL Team <a href="https://tech.fb.com/inside-facebook-reality-labs-wrist-based-interaction-for-the-next-computing-platform/" target="_blank">[link]</a>.
+In FRL, I am working on studying advanced machine learning models to create user-friendly neural-motor interface.
-Prior to Facebook, I earned Phd on Computer Engineering in Stony Brook Univeristy (SBU).
-I concentrates on designing reusable deep generative models for capturing the stochasticity and dynamics of time series.
-Before that, I received Bachelor degree of Automation Control from University of Electronic Science and Technology of China (UESTC).
+Prior to Facebook, I earned Phd on Computer Engineering in Stony Brook Univeristy (SBU), where I concentrated on designing reusable deep generative models for capturing the stochasticity and dynamics of time series.
+Before that, I received Bachelor degree of Automation Control from University of Electronic Science and Technology of China (UESTC) with solid background on robust adaptive control.

 I have a broad range of interest and curiosity.
 Learning brings me a lot of happiness in both academics and life.
 If you think we could learn from each other, feel free to reach out~~~😆😆😆

 # News

 <table>
   <tr>
     <td><b>07/2022</b></td>
-    <td>One collaborative paper during PhD program accepted by <b>ACM Multimedia 2022</b>.</td>
+    <td>One collaborative paper during PhD program accepted by <b>ACM Multimedia 2022 & 2023</b>.</td>
   </tr>
   <tr>
     <td><b>09/2021</b></td>